After travelling alone in Russia for the first time, here are a few essential tips that will be helpful while planning a trip to Russia.

 Local SIM

-Whether you are planning a short trip or a long one, having a local number is useful especially while booking a taxi or using data for google maps etc. There are a few popular cell phone service providers like MTS, Megafon and Beeline.
-I went for MTS prepaid sim with a month’s validity and unlimited data and calls within Russia.
+Whether you are planning a short trip or a long one, having a local number is useful especially while booking a taxi or using data for Google Maps etc. There are a few popular cell phone service providers like MTS, Megafon and Beeline.
+I went for an MTS prepaid sim with a month’s validity and unlimited data and calls within Russia.
 The total cost was 550 rubles.
 Their customer service is great.
-I absolutely had no issues throughout my stay.
+I had no issues throughout my stay.
 The network was good in all the cities including the trains.

 All you have to do is, visit the nearest MTS store, choose your plan and present your passport.
 Your new number will be activated.
 SIM cards can also be purchased from supermarkets, some stores and also at international airports.